 Rather than shelling out for a hotel room, why not rent a house instead?
 You'll have a more cozy, intimate atmosphere, and everyone will be free to come and go as they please — free of any messy, time-sensitive checkout situations.

-Only Invite People Who Are in Your Life Currently
+Only Invite People to the Wedding Who Are in Your Life Currently